CoderWZW/ARLib/findings.md

 We split the datasets into three parts (training set, validation set, and test set) in a ratio of 7:1:2.
 The poisoning data only affects the model training process; therefore, we exclusively utilize the training set data as the known data.
 Four metrics are used for measuring attack efficiency, i.e., Hit Ratio@50, Precision@50, Recall@50 ,and NDCG@50.
 Each experiment in this section is conducted 10 times, and then we report the average results.

+<h2>Findings</h2>

+We begin by comparing existing poisoning attack methods on three distinct datasets.
+The results are presented in the following content.
+In these tables, values shown in bold represent the best performing indices.
+Upon examining the tables, we can derive the following observations and conclusions:

+1.In environments free from attacks, the probability of targeted items appearing in user recommendations is generally low.
+Traditional attack methods, such as Random-Attack and Bandwagon-Attack, often do not match the effectiveness of more sophisticated intelligent attack methods.
+This observation highlights the evolving nature of attack strategies and the need for robust countermeasures.

+2.Diverse poisoning attack methods exhibit varying degrees of efficacy across different evaluation metrics.
+While CLeaR exhibits its formidable threats in the Hit Ratio metric across all cases, it does not consistently lead in other measures.
+The Hit Ratio indicates the extent to which the target item is visible to users, whereas Precision, Recall, and NDCG offer more nuanced insights into the attack's impact.
+Depending on their objectives, attackers may opt for specific methods that align with their desired outcomes, whether it be widespread visibility or more targeted influence.

+3.The performance of poisoning attack methods varies across different datasets.
+This variability underscores the difficulty in predicting which poisoning attack method might be deployed in real-world scenarios, as the choice heavily depends on specific circumstances.

+Our findings reveal a complex landscape of poisoning attack methods, each with unique strengths and weaknesses across different datasets and evaluation criteria.
+This complexity necessitates a multi-faceted approach to understanding and mitigating such attacks in recommendation systems.

 <h2>Experimental Results on ML-1M</h2>
 Victim Model: LightGCN <br>
 Target Item: '371', '3637', '3053', '3334', '158' <br><br>